I had the exceptional honor and good fortune to be able to meet with Master George Coleman at his home on the Lower East Side of Manhattan.

 In case you don’t know, George Coleman is one of the greatest saxophone players in the history of jazz.
 He’s got an extensive discography.
 He’s recorded on some legendary albums such as Herbie Hancock’s Maiden Voyage and Miles Davis’s Seven Steps to Heaven.

 He was named an NEA jazz master in 2015 and is still going strong here at 86 years old.

-A few weeks earlier I had sent George one of these BetterSax Burnin’ alto mouthpieces which he’s been playing on.
+A few weeks earlier I had sent George one of my BetterSax Burnin’ alto mouthpieces which he’s been playing on.

 George talked to me a lot about the importance of playing in all 12 keys.
 But I really loved hearing about his Memphis roots and the early days playing in blues bands.

 Perhaps my favorite moment was when George demonstrated how he approached playing the blues in different musical contexts.
 He’s so talented.
 It’s truly amazing how Coleman went from picking up the saxophone for the first time to playing with Max Roach a few years later.

 During my visit, he played the saxophone A LOT.
 One thing I noticed is that he was always playing a tune, never noodling around.